Last Updated on October 14, 2025 by Capt. Jason

 Tampa Bay Fall Fishing

 As you can see, fishing the Tampa Bay area can be productive at any given time of the year.
 Contact Jason Dozier here at FishNFL to book your next Tampa Bay inshore fishing trip.
-Captain Jason is a native Floridian that has the expertise to put you on all of the fish that can be found within Tampa Bay.
+Captain Jason is a native Floridian who has the expertise to put you on all of the fish that can be found within Tampa Bay.
 Captain Jason also runs scalloping trips in Homosassa and lobster trips in the Keys.
 These trips are fun for the whole family.